 Clog or Contamination

-Contamination from coolant leaking into the exhaust will usually cause white exhaust smoke, while burning oil will usually cause blue or gray exhaust smoke.
-(A rich fuel mixture, which indicates too much gasoline in the system, will cause black exhaust smoke.)
+When coolant seeps into the exhaust system, it typically produces white exhaust smoke, while burning oil results in blue or gray exhaust smoke.
+(Black exhaust smoke is produced from a rich fuel mixture, which indicates too much gasoline in the system.)

-As exhaust smoke is typically more pronounced when the car is being driven than when it’s idling, a driver may not notice it until things get really bad.
-Periodically checking the exhaust after the engine warms up can be helpful.
+Because exhaust smoke is more noticeable while driving than during idling, a driver may not notice the exhaust issue until it becomes severe or detrimental.
+Checking the exhaust output periodically after the engine warms up can be useful.

 Age or Mileage